Covid-19 (Coronavirus) Travel Advice Ireland

 Are there any exclusions to these requirements?

-If you are a pilot, a haulier or maritime staff you are considered an essential supply chain worker therefore you do not need to self-isolate.
+If you are a pilot, a haulier or a maritime staff, you are considered an essential supply chain worker; therefore, you do not need to self-isolate.

 If you are in transit to another country and your flight has briefly set down.

-Keep up to date with travel advisory announcements from the DFA – Department of Foreign Affairs.
+Keep updated with DFA – Department of Foreign Affairs travel advisory announcements.
 Such as travel advice and restrictions put in place by regions and countries around the world affected by Covid-19

-The DFA is currently advising against all non-essential travel abroad, this includes by plane and cruise ships.
-This advice includes the UK, however, Northern Ireland is exempt.
+The DFA is currently advising against all non-essential travel abroad.
+This includes by plane and cruise ships.
+This advice consists of the UK.
+However, Northern Ireland is exempt.